-- We will have physical midterm and final exams.
+- We plan to have physical midterm and final exams.
 Details regarding the examinations will be announced later.
-University regulations will be followed for special cases. - ❖ At the end of the semester, course grades will be calculated using a curve grading system. - > We have no intention of releasing the letter grade boundaries. - There will be around 5-6 take-home exams (THEs) during the semester.
+University regulations will be followed for special cases. - ❖ At the end of the semester, course grades will be calculated using a curve grading system. - > We have no intention of releasing the letter grade boundaries. - If your weighted exam average (midterms and final, weighted_exam_avr defined below) is below 35, you will fail the course even if your total grade is equal or above the overall passing grade. - If you miss all of the take-home exams, both midterms, and the final exam as well; then you will get an NA grade. - There will be around 5-6 take-home exams (THEs) during the semester.
 All of the assigned take-home exams will be graded and taken into consideration in the overall grade.
-Each take-home exam will have equal weight in overall grading. - Contribution of the take-home exams to the overall grade will be calculated according to the formula given below, where thr1 and thr2 are two threshold values that will be determined based on the curve distribution.
+Each take-home exam will have equal weight in overall grading.

+Contribution of the take-home exams to the overall grade will be calculated according to the formula given below, where thr1 and thr2 are two threshold values that will be determined based on the curve distribution.